 UN should continue and expand work on building trust between communities and governance institutions; the focus should be increase capacities and work with the judiciary and on law enforcement bodies to become more responsive to the needs of communities, at the same time work with communities to better understand and exercise their rights and entitlements.
 In addition, efforts on peace building at border areas can be supported by stimulation and non-criminalization of seasonal border migration, «mardicorship», allowing Uzbek and Tajik citizens from bordering rural areas to be engaged in the household support work, farming and others in Kyrgyzstan.

-The priority remains to support activities related to building social infrastructure within communities in the targeted regions and to promote tolerance and peaceful coexistence among vulnerable groups, such as youth.
+The priority remains to support activities related to building social infrastructure within communities in the targeted regions and to promote tolerance and peaceful coexistence among vulnerable groups, such as young women and men.

 Anti-corruption is a broad area in which UN assistance is highly required.
 Following the principles of the United Nations Convention on Anti-Corruption (UNCAC) the UN could address capacity needs in the sectors most exposed to corruption; one of the priority areas remain to be overall public finance management.

 Kyrgyzstan made some initial steps towards e-governance and UN support could further build on this and aim towards introducing elements of e-governance in planning and decision-making processes.
 Recommended activities for UN could be to support national ICT for development platform.

-In addition, UN could work to promote open data initiative and partnerships to enhance citizen’s access to information, and their greater involvement in planning and decision-making processes.
+In addition, UN could work to support improvement of quality of data production, use and the analysis, while in addition promote open data initiative and partnerships to enhance female and male access to information, and their greater involvement in planning and decision-making processes.
 In addition, UN could assist with introduction of e-governance in delivery of public services.

 Outcome 2: By the end of 2016, the Government of Kyrgyzstan fulfils key recommendations of the Universal Periodic Review, Treaty Bodies and Special Procedures, and other obligations under the international law and treaties for the better protection of human rights